 The post conviction habeas corpus process can speed by in the blink of an eye compared to the months and years spent litigating the case prior to the trial.
 A number of things happen in the final proceedings.

 First and foremost, sometimes it becomes necessary to withdraw a habeas petition.
-This may be because you have discovered something new, want to change your petition and allege a new theory and they court won’t permit an amendment this late in the process, or you are worried about litigating an issue that might not go in your favor.
+This may be because you have discovered something new, or you want to change your petition and allege a new theory, and they court won’t permit an amendment this late in the process, or you are worried about litigating an issue that might not go in your favor.

 Once you know you are going forward, your lawyer should prepare for the habeas trial.
 The Habeas trial in Connecticut generally takes place in Rockville, but in limited circumstances could be held at other courthouses.
 If you need to compel a witness to appear, you can issue a subpoena to have them appear at a hearing or trial.
 Of course, byt this time, your trial strategy is set and you should be ready to proceed.